vonovak/react-navigation-header-buttons/README.md

 #### `HeaderButtons`

-Is just a wrapper over all the visible header buttons (those can be text-buttons, icon-button, or any custom react elements).
+Is a wrapper over all the visible header buttons (those can be text-buttons, icon-button, or any custom react elements).
 The only really interesting prop is `HeaderButtonComponent` that defines how all icons rendered in children will look.
 In particular, it allows setting their icon component, color, and size once so that you don't need to repeat it for each icon-button - but you can easily override those for each `Item` if you like.